DamonGeelen/Advent-of-Code/README.md

 # Advent of Code Solutions

 Welcome to my Advent of Code solutions repository!
-In this repository, you'll find my solutions to the daily puzzles from the annail Advent of Code events.
+In this repository, you'll find my solutions to the daily puzzles from the annual Advent of Code events.

 ## About Advent of Code
 [Advent of Code](https://adventofcode.com/) is an annual coding challenge that takes place in December.
 Each day, a new programming puzzle is released, and participants are invited to solve it using their programming skills.
 It's a fun and engaging way to improve your coding abilities and problem-solving skills.